Subcentric linking systems: Localities of objective characteristic

 We argue now that the statements in (b),(c),(d) about $(\L,\Delta,S)$ imply the statements about $\T$, where $(\T,\epsilon,\rho)$ is a transporter system associated to $\F$: By Remark~\ref{IsomorphicTransporterSystems}, we can replace $(\T,\Delta,S)$ by any transporter system which is isomorphic via an isomorphism which is the identity on objects.
 So by Lemma~\ref{GetEveryTransporterSystem}, we can assume $(\T,\epsilon,\rho)=(\T(\L,\Delta),\epsilon_{\L,\Delta},\rho_{\L,\Delta})$.
 However, then the statements about $\T$ follow from Theorem~\ref{TLDelta}(b),(c),(d).
 So it remains only to prove the statement in (c) that every linking system in Oliver's definition is a linking system in our definition.
 This follows however from what we have shown and the following fact: If $(\T,\epsilon,\rho)$ is a linking system associated to $\F$ in the sense of Oliver \cite[Definition~3]{O4}, then the objects of $\T$ are by \cite[Proposition~4(g)]{O4} quasicentric in $\F$. \end{proof}

 We close this section by giving a method to produce localities of objective characteristic $p$ in certain circumstances.
-The result we state is a slight generalization of \cite[Theorem~4.8]{Chermak:2015}.
-It builds on the notion of a quotient locality modulo a partial normal subgroup as introduced in \cite[Section~4]{Chermak:2015}.
-In particular, we adapt the definition of a canonical projection modulo a partial normal subgroup from there.
+A weaker version of the result we state was proved by Chermak in an earlier draft of \cite{Chermak:2015}; in the meantime Chermak adapted his text to state our version (cf. \cite[Theorem~4.13]{Chermak:2015}).
+Recall from Definition~\ref{ThetaDef} that a finite group $G$ is almost of characteristic $p$ if $G/O_{p^\prime}(G)$ is of characteristic $p$.

 \begin{prop} Let $(\L,\Delta,S)$ be a locality such that $N_\L(P)$ is almost of characteristic $p$ for every $P\in\Delta$.
-Set $\Theta(P):=\Theta(N_\L(P))$ for every $P\in\Delta$, and $\Theta:=\bigcup\{\Theta(P)\colon P\in\Delta\}$.
+Set $\Theta(P):=O_{p^\prime}(N_\L(P))$ for every $P\in\Delta$, and $\Theta:=\bigcup\{\Theta(P)\colon P\in\Delta\}$.

 Then $\Theta$ is a partial normal subgroup of $\L$ with $\Theta\cap S=1$.
 The canonical projection $\rho\colon \L\rightarrow \L/\Theta$ restricts to an isomorphism $S\rightarrow S\rho$.
 Upon identifying $S$ with $S\rho$, the following properties hold: \begin{itemize} \item [(a)] $(\L/\Theta,\Delta,S)$ is a locality of objective characteristic $p$. \item [(b)] $\F_S(\L/\Theta)=\F_S(\L)$. \item [(c)] For every $P\in\Delta$, the restriction $N_\L(P)\rightarrow N_{\L/\Theta}(P)$ of $\rho$ has kernel $\Theta(P)$ and induces an isomorphism $N_\L(P)/\Theta(P)\cong N_{\L/\Theta}(P)$. \end{itemize} \end{prop}